adithikini355/smart-temperature-monitoring/README.md

-# Smart Environmental Monitoring & Growth Regulation System
+# Smart Environmental Monitoring and Growth Regulation System

+## Overview
-This project focuses on developing an automated monitoring and control system for applications such as hydroponics, aeroponics, and smart agriculture.
+This project focuses on monitoring and regulating environmental conditions for applications such as hydroponics, aeroponics, and smart agriculture.

-The system is designed to regulate plant growth conditions by continuously monitoring environmental parameters such as temperature and humidity, and adjusting them based on predefined growth requirements.
+The system measures temperature and humidity using a DHT11 sensor and helps maintain suitable conditions for plant growth.
+It also supports basic time-based adjustments depending on growth stages.

-## Key Features
+## Features
-- Real-time monitoring of temperature and environmental conditions
+- Monitoring of temperature and humidity
-- Growth regulation based on time-dependent stages
-- Adaptation to both indoor and outdoor environmental variations
+- Data collection using DHT11 sensor
+- Serial communication between Arduino and Python
-- Integration of sensor data with software-based visualization
+- Real-time data visualization
-- Support for controlled agriculture systems like hydroponics and aeroponics
+- Can be extended for automated control

-## Working Principle
+## Working
+The DHT11 sensor collects temperature and humidity data through Arduino.
+The data is sent to a computer using serial communication.

-The system collects environmental data using sensors and processes it through a microcontroller.
-Based on predefined thresholds and time-based growth cycles, the system can be extended to control environmental conditions such as temperature and humidity to ensure optimal plant growth.
+A Python program reads this data and displays it for monitoring.
+The system can be extended to control environmental conditions based on predefined values.

 ## Applications
-- Hydroponics farming systems
+- Hydroponics systems
-- Aeroponics growth chambers
+- Aeroponics setups
-- Smart greenhouses
+- Small greenhouse monitoring
-- Precision agriculture
+- Basic smart agriculture systems

 ## Technologies Used
-- Arduino
+- Arduino Uno
 - Python
-- Sensors (DHT11)
+- DHT11 sensor
-- Serial Communication
+- PySerial
-- Data Visualization (Matplotlib)
+- Matplotlib

+## How to Run
+1. Upload the Arduino code to the board
+2. Connect Arduino to the computer
+3. Install required libraries: pip install pyserial matplotlib
+4. Run the Python script:
+   python temp_monitor.py

-## Future Improvements
+## Future Scope
-- Automated control using actuators (fans, pumps, heaters)
+- Add automatic control using actuators
-- IoT integration for remote monitoring
+- Remote monitoring using IoT
-- AI-based growth optimization
+- Improve accuracy with better sensors

 ## Author
 Adithi M Kini